-Community gardening is one way that the City is helping to increase Alexandria residents’ access to locally grown, environmentally sustainable foods as part of the Healthy Food Alexandria initiative.
-Community gardens provide a location for residents to grow an array of fruits, vegetables and flowers.
-Popular crops include tomatoes, basil, squash, sunflowers, raspberries, asparagus, onions and greens.
+Community Gardening is one way that the City is helping to increase Alexandria residents’ access to locally grown, environmentally sustainable foods as part of the Healthy Food Alexandria initiative.

-Here are the community gardening opportunities for the public in Alexandria.
-The gardening season runs March 1 through Nov.
-30 each year.
+The gardening season runs March 1 through November 30 each year.

 GW Community Garden

 The GW Community Garden is located on the grounds of George Washington Middle School.
 A group of approximately 20 interested citizens in Del Ray has formed a committee to manage the garden, with support from the Master Gardeners and ACPS Garden Coordinator Wendy Sparrow.
 For more information, e-mail firstname.lastname@example.org.

 Cora Kelly Community GARDEN

 The Cora Kelly garden is located on the grounds of Cora Kelly Elementary School.
 Garden plots are managed through ACPS.
 For more information, call the main office, 703-706-4420.

 The ACHIEVE Planning Team is partnering with the Alexandria Redevelopment Housing Authority (ARHA) to build community gardens for residents and kick-off a gardening and nutrition program for ARHA children and families.